benlagreca02/Metroid-II-RL/README.md

 ### Model
 - [ ] Add missle count, "gun state", and health to observation space
+- [ ] Re-write reward functions to only punish when losing health and missles
 - [ ] Change to Pufferlib native environment, rather than gym wrapper (?)
 - [x] Add frame stacking to observation space (Added LSTM instead)
 - [x] improve  observations of environments to be tiles, rather than pixels